RohitChandupatla/Topic-of-the-Day/rfp.md

    * The most viewed topics will be displayed first on the screen as a daily reminder.

-  ###  Duration ###
+  ### Schedule Duration

-  18-Aug-2021 to 5-Dec-2021 Tools required for the app , gathering knowledge regarding it and having an clear idea for developing the app.
+  18-Aug-2021 to 5-Dec-2021
+  * Tools required for the app, gathering knowledge regarding it and having a clear idea for developing the app.

-  12-jan-2022 to 01-Apr-2022 Developing the app and submitting on time.
+  12-jan-2022 to 01-Apr-2022
+  * Developing the app, testing it and submitting on time.

   ### sDevelopment Requirement ###
    1. Front end with Markdown and HTML.